 A claim of complete objectivity is probably impossible; however, it is our goal to remain objective and provide incisive, clear and timely responses.

-1-Week Critique offers extensive feedback on one poem or story at a time.
-A writer may submit a draft of a single poem or story.
+1-Week Critique offers extensive feedback on one poem or prose piece at a time.
+A writer may submit a draft of a single poem or piece of prose.
 Separate options are available depending on the length of the piece (see appropriate genre guidelines).
-The poem is read, considered, and responded to within seven days.
+The piece is read, considered, and responded to within seven days.
 A response will consist of:

 how the piece is operating: